SPILOMELINAE, CRAMBIDAE, PYRALOIDEA

 (Photo: courtesy of David Knowles, Walcott, Western Australia)

-These caterpillars are thought to feed on:
+The Caterpillars of this species are thought to feed on:

-It has been found in
+It has been found across Asia, including

 as well as in Australia in

 Descriptions of new Pyralidae of the subfamilies Crambinae and Siginae,

 Annals and Magazine of Natural History,